 This is especially important when bringing kids with you.
 You will definitely feel hungry throughout the day, or night when fishing.
 Double that hunger when it comes to your kids!

 Then you’ll know how much you actually have to bring.
 Eating, to them, can also be a form of entertainment, while being outside that long.

 But even if you’re out on your own, you will most likely consume a larger amount of food than you’d thought.
 And when spending that much time fishing, you will just want to eat a little varied.
 It makes the trip more fun too.

 When it comes to long fishing trips, think different foods, warm foods, and most importantly, think lots of foods.

 Imagine spending an entire day outside and not eating a delicious and warm meal.
 You’d definitely be missing out.
-Additionally, you just really have the time to prepare a really good lunch or dinner for you.
+Additionally, you just really have the time to prepare a really good lunch or dinner for yourself.
 You most certainly deserve it!

 So, here are my tips for the best and easiest foods to bring on a long fishing trip.
-Remember to pick a combination of at least one or two of the following suggestions, and to bring a cooler of some sorts.
+Remember to pick a combination of at least one or two of the following suggestions, and to bring a cooler of some sort.

 A Bread Loaf With Spread

 Personally, I just love fresh bread.
 Going to my local bakery in the morning and picking up a fresh loaf is a must for me when going on a longer fishing trip.
 This type of food is especially suited for breakfasts and light lunches.